Updated: May 27

 "What is your greatest weakness?"

 Employers know that everyone has weaknesses.
 A definite incorrect response would be none.
 Yes, it does happen!
 This question intends to better understand your level of self awareness; how you view and overcome challenges.
 The goal here is to demonstrate a weakness without damaging your potential for the job.
 Structure your response in a way that (1) demonstrates a weakness, and (2) turns the weakness into a strength that is directly correlated to job performance.
 Be sure to use applicable and compelling examples, as there may be additional follow-up questions that may require you to elaborate in more detail.

 Hiring and training can be a costly expense.
 Employers want to ensure a return on their investment; to ensure your actions are sincere, thus being committed to the company’s vision and goals.
-Elaborate on why you have chosen this particular company as your next
+Tell them what they want to know.
+Elaborate upon why you have chosen this particular company as your next career move.

 Positioning yourself to ace job interview questions requires discipline, commitment, self-exploration, and self-assessment.
 Familiarize yourself with both types of questioning so

 The objective is to create unique responses that align your core competencies with each question.
 With best practice efforts, you will be well on your way to feeling more confident in your ability to address interview questions.

 To learn more, grab a valuable digital download resource on how to position yourself to ace job interview questions. https://payhip.com/b/ZqMs